AidanJScott/BaseN/README.md

 I decided to make a document to plan out everything that I needed for each function, and the functions needed for those functions.
 After all of that, I spent a good weekend rewriting the stuff I have written in the previous attempt and also writing the new code that I had not written yet.
-I enjoyed the challenge of writing the biggest of my own programs yet while keeping it organized.
+I enjoyed the challenge of writing the biggest of my own programs so far, while also keeping it organized.

 I have also added a version for Windows OS that clears the screen when it reprints the menu for better formatting